- Living Here

 Heart of the City Design Framework Update

-The City of Burnsville is updating the Heart of the City (HOC) Design Framework, originally established in 1999.
+In 2021 and 2022, the City of Burnsville updated the Heart of the City (HOC) Design Framework, originally established in 1999.
 For over 20 years the Design Framework has guided private development and public realm design in the District toward the community’s vision of an attractive, vibrant, and pedestrian-friendly district.
+The new HOC Public Space Guidelines document will serve as a framework for future public improvements.

-Updating the HOC Design Framework offers an opportunity to reengage with community stakeholders, evaluate existing conditions and policies in the District, and update the vision, policies, and guidelines to better reflect community values and support goals of the City’s 2040 Comprehensive Plan.
+Updating the HOC Public Space Guidelines offered an opportunity to reengage with community stakeholders, evaluate existing conditions and policies in the District, and update the vision, policies, and guidelines to better reflect community values and support goals of the City’s 2040 Comprehensive Plan.

 About the Update